sbkjarmul/sbkjarmul/README.md

 ### Hi there, I'm Sebek 👋

-## I'm a frontend developer
+## I'm a frontend developer.
+Want to become Blockchain developer and work in Web 3.0 space.

-- :book: I'm learning Javascript and UI Design
+- :book: I'm learning Javascript and Blockchain
-- :fire: I like coding and designing
+- :fire: I like coding, designing and trading.

 ### Latest projects